 It has been established that IMR batteries use a safer chemical than ICR.
 This is why ICRs are commonly sold with protection circuits.

-IMR batteries lack the protection circuits and allow higher amperage discharge rates compared to ICRs are are much more suitable for low resistance builds or for mech mods.
+IMR batteries lack the protection circuits and allow higher amperage discharge rates compared to ICRs are much more suitable for low resistance builds or for mech mods.

-ICRs usually rated for a higher storage capacity (mAh) are more often unable to safely deliver the amperage needed for high power, low resistance devices — or mech devices.
+ICRs usually rated for higher storage capacity (mAh) are more often unable to safely deliver the amperage needed for high power, low resistance devices — or mech devices.

-Best Vape Battery: Are All Battery Ratings Equal?
+Are All Battery Ratings Equal?

 Lithium cells are measured and rated by voltage, amps and storage capacity.
 For the purpose of vaping all cells in use are rated for a voltage of 3.7v.
 This is the nominal or average voltage, meaning the cell is considered fully charged at 4.2v and considered dead at 3.2v.
 More specifically the amp rating determines the max continuous discharge rate of the battery.

-This is measured in a few ways but usually a number followed by either an “A” or a “C”.
-Storage capacity is measured in milliamp hours indicated by a number and “mAh”.
+This is measured in a few ways but usually, a number followed by either an “A” or a “C”.
+Storage capacity is measured in milliamp-hours indicated by a number and “mAh”.
 The higher the mAh the longer your cell should last.

-It is crucial that you do NOT exceed the limits of your batteries, if you do, it is likely that your battery will fail, possibly resulting in a fire, explosion, or other damage to your device — worse yet it could injure you or someone else.
+It is crucial that you do NOT exceed the limits of your batteries.
+If you do, it is likely that your battery will fail, possibly resulting in a fire, explosion, or other damage to your device — worse yet it could injure you or someone else.
 Always try to pick the best battery for your device.

-Best Vape Battery: Charging Your Batteries
+Charging Your Vape 18650 Batteries

 There are several chargers available to vapers and the best charger that is also the safest charger to use is a “smart charger” — like THIS ONE.

-Smart Chargers have multiple charging modes, safety features like over voltage protection, over discharge protection.
-Aside from the various safety features some can also identify Li-Ion, Ni-MH and Ni-Cd cells and select the right charging mode for you.
-It is very important not to over charge your batteries above 4.25v or over discharge your batteries.
+Smart Chargers have multiple charging modes, safety features like over-voltage protection, over-discharge protection.
+Aside from the various safety features some can also identify Li-Ion, Ni-MH, and Ni-Cd cells and select the right charging mode for you.
+It is very important not to overcharge your batteries above 4.25v or over-discharge your batteries.